Social Cues

 Social Cues is the fifth studio album by American rock band Cage the Elephant.
 Announced on January 31, 2019, the album was released on April 19, 2019.
-The album is the first by the band to feature a title track.
 Social Cues won the award for Best Rock Album at the 62nd Annual Grammy Awards, making it the band's second album to win the award after Tell Me I'm Pretty.

 Background

 On November 26, 2018, the band announced on Twitter that their new album was "Done.
 Mixed.
 Mastered."
 On January 31, 2019, the band officially released "Ready to Let Go", the first single from Social Cues.
 On March 8, 2019, "House of Glass", the second advance track from the album was released.
 A collaboration with Beck, "Night Running" was released on March 28, 2019.
 The final song released in advance of the album was "Goodbye", released on April 8, 2019.
 Many of the songs (Such as "Goodbye", "Ready to Let Go", and "Love's the Only Way") were based on the divorce that Matt Shultz went through with his ex-wife, Juliette Buchs.
+In an interview Shultz stated “A lot of the songs came from trying to process heartbreak and personal change,” he said, adding that writing the album became a way to “hide real stories inside fictional narratives.”

+In another interview guitarist Brad Shultz described the album stating “We wanted to explore darker textures and cinematic elements,” calling Social Cues “a natural evolution” that still retained the band’s core energy.”
+“We always wanted this record to be cinematic,” “Like, dark cinema.
+Horror scores.
+John Carpenter.”

+The album’s name reflects themes of social anxiety, perception, disillusionment, and how people read/misread each other in a social context.
+Shultz explores what it means to put on a public face and “perform,” while also dealing with deeply private feelings.
+Shultz described it as “unspoken legalism” in Western civilization, which he explains as “a drive to make judgments about your own behavior based on the smallest details of what someone else is doing.”